vladplotnik/ordering-bff-sample/README.md

 # Ordering Backend for Frontend

-An example of BFF implementation using [NestJS 10](https://nestjs.com/).
+An example of Backend for Frontend (BFF) implementation using [NestJS 10](https://nestjs.com/).
 It's a framework for building efficient, scalable Node.js server-side applications.
 It uses progressive JavaScript and is built with TypeScript.

 - Fast HTTP server with [Fastify](https://fastify.dev/) (can serve a large number of concurrent requests up to 30K req/sec)
 - Designed for Docker environments (includes Dockerfile and environment variables)